 Everything clear now?
 Of course, it isn’t.
 There really isn’t enough information to work with which is why the hoped for magic formula doesn’t exist.

-But if nothing else, it should be clear that your chances of getting a scholarship are low.
+But if nothing else, it should be clear that your odds of getting an athletic scholarship are low.
 According to the Want an Athletic Scholarship infographic, only 1/3 of D1 athletes have athletic scholarships.
 The percentage isn’t likely to be higher for D2 and we know that D3 athletes don’t receive scholarships.
 Just in general, that would mean that only one in five college athletes (not high school) receive some sort of athletic scholarship.

 Some sports will have better odds than others.
 And you may be good enough to be one of the lucky ones.
 But given the probabilities of receiving a scholarship and the chances of injury, smart players will have a solid plan for attending and paying for college that doesn’t depend on an athletic scholarship.